All Episodes

 You're posting a video of you doing it once out of how many tries.

-Like this is literally someone You're the commando from Command and Conqueror.
+You're the commando from Command and Conquer.

-That one was left handed.
+That one was left-handed.

-Like I grew up in a hunting family.
+Like, I grew up in a hunting family.

-Like I've hunted deer, I've hunted elk, I've hunted these animals.
+I've hunted these animals.

-That's not an easy shot for just I don't know, I wasn't really a trained gunsman or anything, but I'm still a hunter, like I used to be.
+That's not an easy shot for just, I don't know, I wasn't really a trained gunsman or anything, but I'm still a hunter.

 I don't do it anymore.